Exposure made EAsy with Rich Seiling

-One and half hour session at 8pm EST. The session will be recorded and made available to registered participants for 60 days.
+One 90 minute session online.
+The session will begin at 8 PM EST. It will be recorded and made available to registered participants for 60 days.
+Tuition is non-refundable.

 Rich Seiling